lordfeck/cgi-win/README.md

 * CPAN or cpanm bootstrapped.
 * Some Unix sysadmin knowhow.

-First of all, you need to install a Perl module to work with CGI.
+Firstly you ought to install Perl modules to process CGI and templates:

-`cpan install CGI`
+`cpan install CGI Template::Toolkit`

 Then you must enable FastCGI on your web server.
 I use Nginx so that's all I will detail.
 Apache instructions are available everywhere.